RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Her stomach and hips got the worst deal out of the struggle.
 Countless grazes and small cuts decorated her skin, but the thrill of once again besting some controlling freak and showing what real pain was ran through her veins and leaked from her skin.

-Getting her bearings, Debug realised it was night time.
+Getting her bearings, Debug realized it was night time.
 So either Beth had kept her trapped for a while day or had gotten bored of her quite quickly.
 Regardless, the cover of darkness meant she could scuttle through the carpark to the hotel car.

 Back when they had first claimed ownership of it, Debug had spent several days practicing breaking into it.
 Not in an effort to get better at breaking into cars, but because she was trying to reverse engineer a remote that would work on it and kept locking her tools inside and she was determined to not need to call a locksmith.